hareeshbabu82ns/drik-panchanga/README.md

 Śubhāśubha Samaya
 -----------------

-Gaurī (Gowri) Panchanga and Chogdhadiya are south Indian and north Indian names respectively, for the same mathematical calculation.
+Gaurī (Gowri) Panchanga and Choghadiya are south Indian and north Indian names respectively, for the same mathematical calculation.
 Basically, day and night duration are each divided into eight parts; the difference between N.Indian and S.Indian lies in their names and which part is considered